-I know first hand, having spent the last twelve years of my career as Chief Operating Officer for three different nonprofits.
+I know.
+Before starting ggm Nonprofit Consulting, I spent thirteen years as Chief Operating Officer for three different nonprofits.
 These nonprofits ranged in size from 20 to over100 staff and from $4 million to $70 million in annual revenue.
 More on these wonderful organizations can be found here, here and here.

+At various times, my duties included primary senior responsibilities for Finance, HR, IT, Admin and Legal; oversight of Development, Communications and Evaluation; and acting Executive Director.
 Along the way, I've led the design and implementation of financial, case management, evaluation and performance management systems and processes, trained and coached leaders and managers, crafted strategies, plans and budgets, promoted culture change, written policies and so on.
 Throughout my career, I've worked closely with Boards of Directors as a member, a senior staff liaison, and an advisor.